ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/example_data.md

 ## Example data directory structure

-The `vr_example` directory contains the following sub-directories:
+The `ve_example` directory contains the following sub-directories:

 1. The `config` directory contains three configuration files that combine to provide a basic complete configuration for the example data.